 - In the event of a large-scale disaster, we will attempt to provide non-specific information about patients brought to the Medical Center.

-Under the HIPPA regulations, the public relations staff will not be able to provide a one-word condition (critical, serious, fair) of the patient if one of the following apply:
+Under HIPAA regulations, Public Relations staff will not be able to provide a one-word condition (fair, serious, critical) of the patient if one of the following circumstances apply:

 - The patient has "opted out" of being listed in the hospital directory.
 HIPAA provides all patients with the right to "opt out" of being listed in the hospital directory.
 If a patient opts out, no information whatsoever can be shared, including whether or not the person is even a patient at the hospital.